grscwf/twin-mt/nero-paths.md

 - (7) `extraHorny` is triggered when Nero escapes the cross on the easy path.
   - Nero is continually distracted by his unnaturally erect cock.
-  - `extraHorny` is normally false on the hard path, but there are optional actions that can trigger it anyway.
+  - `extraHorny` is normally false after doing the hard escape, but there are optional actions that can trigger it anyway.

 </details>

-### 1st Floor Easy
+### 1st Floor Easy Escape
 The easy solution is 3 steps that can be done before or after Ivex leaves, and 1 step done after he leaves.